-The Garden State's largest metropolis, blossoms just 8 short miles from Manhattan.
-Air, water, roadway, railway, bike path, footbridge and subway, Newark offers every manner of transportation imaginable, providing access that's unbelievable.
+The Garden State's largest metropolis blossoms just moments from Newark Liberty International Airport.
+Air, water, roadway, railway, bike path, footbridge, and subway, Newark offers every manner of transportation imaginable, providing access that's unbelievable.

-NJ Turnpike: This north-south highway runs along the eastern edge of the city with Exits 13A, 14, 15E and 15W serving Newark and providing easy access to New York City through the Holland and Lincoln Tunnels and the George Washington Bridge.
+NJ Turnpike: This north-south highway runs along the eastern edge of the city with Exits 13A, 14, 15E, and 15W serving Newark and providing easy access to New York City through the Holland, Lincoln Tunnels, and the George Washington Bridge.

 US 1/9: Also known as the Pulaski Skyway, this highway runs north-south through the southern part of the city and leads directly to the Holland Tunnel.
 (Northbound lanes: currently undergoing rehabilitation)